refinedev/refine/documentation/docs/useCheckboxGroup.md

 };
 ```

-Now, we expect the `queryResult` and `defaultValueQueryResult` result to return according to `ITag` type.
+Now, we expect the `queryResult` result to return according to `ITag` type.